Greenwood Colony, South Dakota

 Greenwood Colony is a Hutterite colony and census-designated place (CDP) in Douglas County, South Dakota, United States.
 The population was 11 at the 2020 census.
 It was first listed as a CDP prior to the 2020 census.

 It is in the southeast part of the county, bordered to the south by Charles Mix County.
 It is 5 mi south of Delmont.

 Demographics

+Education

+It is in the Tripp-Delmont School District 33-5.